Proper Manuscript Format

 Resources for Poets

 There are many resources for aspiring poets online.
 Some great sites to start with include Writers Write® Poetry, which contains links, message boards, poetry markets and chat, and Poets & Writers Online, the online version of the print magazine by the same name, which contains articles, resources and Speakeasy, a facility for online discussion of poetry and writing.
 Another excellent resource, the Electronic Poetry Center, contains an extensive collection of links to the websites of hundreds of poetry presses as well as links to online publications, current poets and poetry resources.
 Websites of established poetry organizations such as the Academy of American Poets and Poetry Society of America also act as resources for poets providing links, membership benefits and information.
 The Poetry Society of America's website includes The PSA Journal which includes advice from editors about how to get your poems published, and a resource section with poetry links.
 Other organizations online with information for poets include The National Endowment for the Arts, League of Canadian Poets, and the Modern Language Association.
 Interactive poetry workshops can also be found on the Web.
-One example is, Zeugma, a free online poetry workshop that provides an environment where serious poets can critique each others work.
-Zeugma also provides a resource section for poets which contains links to other poetry resources and links to MFA programs around the US.
-Another great resource for poets, The Poetry Glossary, contains hundreds of poetry terms which will help writers just learning the subject and also help those who write poetry critiques.
+Another great resource for poets, is this poetry glossary from Poetry Foundation.
+It contains hundreds of poetry terms which will help writers just learning the subject and also help those who write poetry critiques.
 The glossary includes definitions, phonetic pronunciation and examples of how the term is used.
 Other online poetry resources include Poetry.Miningco.com, Poem.org, Arts Wire, Poetry.com and the Open Scroll.
 General writing publications and resources may also contain articles and information relevant to poets.
 To find writing resources browse through the Writers Write®'s Writing Links section for websites which contains information on different genres and style of writing including poetry.

 Classic Poetry Literature

 The Web is an excellent resource for classic literature.
 There are servers and websites, often located at Universities, that provide free access to thousands of poetry and prose manuscripts.
-The English Server at Carnegie Mellon University contains over 20,000 classic works which have been formatted for the Web.
-The English Server can be searched by keyword or referenced by categories such as the 18th Century, Feminism, or Poetry.
-The Internet Classics Archives contains over 400 classic works converted to web-form.
-The Reader's Catalogue is a monthly magazine about new books and includes critical reviews, excerpts and articles and includes an extensive poetry section.
-The Poet's Corner contains over 4000 works by 500 different poets in an alphabetical index.
+All Poetry contains hundreds of works by famous and amateur poets.
+The Internet Classics Archives at MIT contains over 400 classic works converted to web-form.
 Another resource is the Online Library of Literature which contains a great collection of works by several authors.
-Other classic poetry literature resources include Reference Desk's Literature Links, ALEX, British Poetry: 1780-1910 and OzLit (Australian Poetry).
+Other classic poetry literature resources include Reference Desk's Literature Links, British Poetry: 1780-1910 and OzLit (Australian Poetry).

 Students, universities and individuals have created webpages dedicated to their favorite poets.
 These sites contain articles, critiques, works by the author and links to other resources.
-Some examples of specific sites for poets include the following websites: Maya Angelou, Emily Bronte, Robert Frost, Sheakespeare, Walt Whitman and William Butler Yeats.
+Some examples of specific sites for poets include the following websites: Maya Angelou, Emily Bronte, Sheakespeare, and Walt Whitman.
 The Bartleby website contains features on poets including T.S.
 Eliot, G.M.
 Hopkings, D.H.Lawrence and Oscar Wilde.
 Each features contains a biography, bibliography and selected poems.
 The Department of English at the University of Toronto provides an index of poets which contains hundreds of poets with samples of poetry they have written.
 There are many more websites for poets in addition to these.
 Try the LookSmart directory or the Yahoo! directory of poets to find more poet websites.

 New Medium for Poetry